MicrosoftDocs/azure-video-indexer/azure-video-indexer/private-endpoint-overview.md

 ---
-title: Private Endpoints with Azure AI Video Indexer
+title: Private endpoints with Azure AI Video Indexer
-description: This article is an overview of using Private Endpoints with Azure AI Video Indexer.
+description: This article is an overview of using private endpoints with Azure AI Video Indexer.
 author: IngridAtMicrosoft
 ms.author: inhenkel
 ms.collection: ce-skilling-ai-copilot